 Here are steps to fix these issues:

-Step 2: It will open the Windows feature windows.
+2. It will open the Windows feature window.
 Here, you need to turn on:

-Step 3: After you have enabled all these windows features on your system.
-Click on “OK” to continue.
+3. After you have enabled all these Windows features on your system.
+Click on OK to continue.

 Now BlueStacks 5 should work fine on your Windows 11 if you are still experiencing any issues after enabling all the Windows features.
 Try to run BlueStacks 5 as an administrator.